 Course Title Hours

 POL 151 Comparing Nations and Cultures 3

 POL 161 International Politics 3

-From upper-div rision courses listed for majors 15
+Choose five fro om upper-division courses listed for majors 15

 Minor in Latin American Studies

 The minor in Latin American Studies is an interdisciplinary course of study that provides a comprehensive understanding of Latin America through the fields of business, economics, foreign language, history, political science, and sociology.
 The minor complements the College's existing majors through the expansion and development of knowledge and expertise of the region.
 Though not required, students are strongly encouraged to participate in a study abroad program in Latin America.